atdixon/thurber/README.md

       constructions is optional.
 * **No AOT!**
 * **No Lock-in**
-    * Pipelines can be composed of Clojure/thurber and Java transforms.
+    * Pipelines can be composed of Clojure and Java transforms.
       Incrementally refactor your pipeline to Clojure or back to Java.
 * **Not Afraid of Java Interop**
     * Wherever Clojure's [Java Interop](https://clojure.org/reference/java_interop)
-      is performant and works cleanly with Beam, encourage it.
+      is performant and works cleanly with Beam, encourage it; facade functions are simple to create and left to your domain implementations.
 * **Completeness**
     * Support all Beam capabilities (Transforms, State &amp; Timers, Side Inputs, Output Tags, etc.)